basecamp/bc3-api/sections/basecamps.md

 }
 ```

 This will return `201 Created` with the current JSON representation of the Basecamp if the creation was a success.
 See the [Get a Basecamp](#get-a-basecamp) endpoint for more info.
-If your the account is on a free subscription and you're trying to create a new Basecamp you'll see a `507 Insufficient Storage` and a response of:
+If the account is on a free subscription and you're trying to create a new Basecamp you'll see a `507 Insufficient Storage` and a response of:

 ``` json
 {